 Model Predictive Control Algorithms (MPC)

 Control and decision making algorithms based on receding horizon information and online (real-time) optimization, such as model predictive control (MPC) and moving horizon estimation (MHE), have recently received a lot of attention in both academia and industrial application.
-Based on a receding horizon policy, MPC computes online the current control input by solving at each sampling instant a suitably defined finite-horizon open loop optimal control problem and applying then only the first part of the resulting input sequence to the considered plant.
+Based on a receding horizon policy idea, which has its origin in economics, MPC computes online the current control input by solving at each sampling instant a suitably defined finite-horizon open loop optimal control problem and applying then only the first part of the resulting input sequence to the considered plant.
 MPC schemes usually assume that the required optimal control input can be computed at each sampling instant exactly and in a negligible amount of time.
 Especially in the context of fast system dynamics or restricted hardware specifications, this idealizing assumption may not be valid anymore, which makes it hard to give stability or constraint satisfaction guarantees when it comes to the practical implementation of MPC.
 Thus, there is a well-founded need for efficient algorithmic MPC implementations that allow a rapid computation of the optimal control input - or at least of a sufficiently good approximation - while still being able to give guarantees on system theoretic properties of the overall closed-loop system, which now consists of the combined dynamics of both plant and optimization algorithm.
 Consequently, our research focus lies at the intersection of the areas systems theory, predictive control, and optimization algorithms.
 In particular, the overall goal is the development and analysis of so-called anytime barrier function based MPC approaches in conjunction with suitable, or even specifically tailored, optimization algorithms.
 By taking the dynamics of the underlying optimization into account, the resulting MPC algorithms allow to guarantee properties like closed-loop stability and constraint satisfaction for in principle arbitrary fast system dynamics.
 Recent implementations in autonomous driving tasks have shown that the developed approach performs very well in practice.

 - Some publications: